MichalPerek/Pokedex/README.md

 6. Add Redux state management,
 7. Rewrite code for data fetching with axios,

+# 6. Known bugs:

+1. Sometimes pokemon load out of order, first is ID 2, then ID 1, ID 3, etc. Refreshing page fixes that.

-# 6. Valuable resources I took inspiration from:
+# 7. Valuable resources I took inspiration from:

     Tutorials on how to work with PokeApi: